-Morgan Stanley (MS), trading at less than half of its liquidation value, could be worth as much as $32 a share in a breakup, said Michael Mayo, an analyst at CLSA Ltd.
+Morgan Stanley (MS:US), trading at less than half of its liquidation value, could be worth as much as $32 a share in a breakup, said Michael Mayo, an analyst at CLSA Ltd.

 Short-sellers betting against Morgan Stanley would be “blown to Neptune” if the New York-based investment bank heeds calls for the biggest U.S. financial firms to be split into pieces, Mayo, 49, said today in an interview on Bloomberg Television’s “Street Smart.”
 The stock gained 2.7 percent to close at $12.96 in New York.

-Other large U.S. banks including Citigroup Inc. (C) and Bank of America Corp.
-(BAC) should consider breaking up, Mayo said.
+Other large U.S. banks including Citigroup Inc. (C:US) and Bank of America Corp.
+(BAC:US) should consider breaking up, Mayo said.
 Citigroup, based in New York, has demonstrated over a decade of underperformance that it’s unqualified to play in the “major leagues” and should go back to the “minor leagues,” Mayo said.

 Jeanmarie McFadden, a Morgan Stanley spokeswoman, declined to comment on Mayo’s remarks, as did Citigroup’s Jon Diat and Bank of America’s Jerry Dubrowski.